nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 	1. It puts all the extracted images into PNG format into /images.
 	2. It inserts text content and image path files for each page into the database.

+### chunk.py
+	Initial testing of chunk.
+Still WIP
+	Input:
+	1. no input, make sure MySQL credentials are correct before running
+	Output:
+	1. text chunks of data

 Inside /drive:

 ### app.py
 	skeleton code from Lab 6 Google folder
+	NOTE: we should put all of our working code here!

 ### htmlTemplates.py